What does the tooth fairy pay in 2022?

 2. Tooth fairy doll

-My mom made this adorable tooth fairy doll for me and my 5 siblings.
+My mom made this adorable tooth fairy doll as a gift for me when I lost my first tooth.
 The doll comes with a tiny pouch for a tooth.
 The tooth is replaced with a dollar bill!

 3. Tooth fairy pillow chart